axwalker/naledi.co.uk/content/blog/dual-axis-mapping-in-tableau-with-custom-and-generated-coordinates.md

 src="https://nalediholly.files.wordpress.com/2018/06/2018-06-29_18-39-12.png"
 caption="One marks card has only country on detail, the other also region, highlighting all the regions in the dataset"></n-img>

-You could do the same thing with latitudes and longitudes that were generated outside of Tableau (i.e. store locations, cities not recognised by Tableau - for more information see my post on [mapping in Tableau](https://nalediholly.wordpress.com/2017/09/22/why-is-your-map-not-working-an-introduction-to-mapping-in-tableau/)).
+You could do the same thing with latitudes and longitudes that were generated outside of Tableau (i.e. store locations, cities not recognised by Tableau - for more information see my post on <a href="/blog/why-is-your-map-not-working-an-introduction-to-mapping-in-tableau/" target="_blank">mapping in Tableau</a>.
 However, when it came to combining generated with custom coordinates, Tableau would go on strike.

 Today at work I needed to visualise some cities and their regions in Madagascar.
 Tableau recognised Madagascar regions, if the field is assigned the geographical role of 'State/Province' but the city coordinates were brought in separately.
 A perfect use case for the extended dual axis mapping support.